 Installation is very easy.
 Easier than Windows application.
 Just run

 dpkg command like below for installation.
-This will automatically unpack files in the downloaded package and install them and then will arrange required services.
+This will automatically unpack files in the downloaded package and install them and then will arrange the required services.
 Installing requires root privileges.
 Root privileges can be provided with the

 $ sudo dpkg -i virtualbox-5.1_5.1.14-112924~Ubuntu~yakkety_amd64.deb